A Worldsheet Perspective on Heterotic T-Duality Orbifolds: Introduction and conclusions

 Section \ref{sc:ShiftOrbifolds} considers special orbifold actions that have trivial twist parts.
 It is shown that orbifold shift actions do not lead to new geometries but rather modify the moduli of the Narain compactification.
 In particular, an explicit description is provided how the new moduli can be computed from the old ones.
 This is illustrated for a number of simple yet interesting cases such as geometrical and non--geometrical shifts combined with non--trivial Wilson lines.

 Finally, Section \ref{sc:T-folds} provides a number of examples of higher dimensional T--folds.
-The first two examples are Narain orbifolds obtained by applying the basic T--duality twist to all compact dimensions.
-One acts only on the right--movers and is only supersymmetric in $D=4$ or $8$ dimensions, while the other only acts on $D$ left--movers and always preserves all supersymmetries.
+The first two examples are Narain orbifolds obtained by applying the basic T--duality twist to all $D$ compact dimensions.
+One acts only on the right--movers hence it fixes all moduli but is only supersymmetric in $D=4$ or $8$ dimensions, while the other only acts on $D$ left--movers preserving all supersymmetries in any dimension and the Wilson lines are left free.
 In a further example a $\Intr_6$ action is realized in an asymmetric way.
 This provides one of the first explicitly known examples of higher order asymmetric orbifolds in four dimensions.

 This paper is concluded with three Appendices that provide some technical background for the results obtained in this work.
 Appendix~\ref{sc:EuclideanPathintegrals} introduces the notation used to evaluate partition functions.
 Appendix~\ref{sc:ModFunTrans} describes the underlying modular transformations.
 Finally, Appendix~\ref{sc:Narain Geometry} gives further details of the description of Narain moduli and their transformations as uncovered in~\cite{GrootNibbelink:2017usl}.